Subhamkp/Visualize-Data/README.md

 Geodump.py

-geodump.py read the datas from the database and writes the longitude and longitude along with formatted_address in JSON format in where.js to visualize it on a map.
+geodump.py read the datas from the database and writes the latitude and longitude along with formatted_address in JSON format in where.js to visualize it on a map.

 where.html

 It contains simple google map code with marker.
 All the formatted_address with latitude,longitude are retrieved by including where.js and marker is placed.

-Thank You !!